 Random Facts Learned While Traveling

 A lot of people say that travel is the best education.
-I think it’s true!
-While you’re travelling around, you learn so much about people, history, and culture.
+I think that is true!
+While you’re travelling, you learn so much about people, history, and culture.
 I learned a lot on the road and I’m not even including history or languages.
 I wanted to share some random facts learned while travelling.